autonlab/pmx_data/pmx_data/wiring_dataset/README.md

 # FAULT DETECTION OF ELECTRICAL WIRING SYSTEMS

 This dataset contains images of the internal electrical wiring system of a desktop computer and hand-labeled coordinates of faults introduced to the system.
+This dataset is formatted ready for input into a yolov5 model.

 # DATASET DESCRIPTION